wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 AggregateInitResp and media type is "message/ppm-aggregate-init-resp".

-Upon receipt of a helper's AggregateInitResp message, the leader checks that the sequence of ProcessShare messages corresponds to the InputReportShare sequence of the AggregateInitReq.
+Upon receipt of a helper's AggregateInitResp message, the leader checks that the sequence of ProcessShare messages corresponds to the ReportShare sequence of the AggregateInitReq.
 If any message appears out of order, is missing, has an unrecognized nonce, or if two messages have the same nonce, then the leader MUST abort with error "unrecognizedMessage".